Tom Harris is injured in a high school football game and ends up in the hospital.

 Tanner didn’t like the video player that came with his laptop It was sort of clunky and didn’t have any advanced features.
 So he found the website for VLC then downloaded and installed the program.
-He played the video clip and preferred the new program.
-He especially liked that it was easy to use and it had a feature he wanted that his current program didn’t have: the ability to slow down and speed up playback.
+Then he played the video clip using VLC.
+He especially liked that it was easy to use, and it had a feature he wanted that his current program didn’t have: the ability to slow down and speed up playback.

 Then Tanner went downstairs to the family room to see if his dad was home.
 He was.

 “Hey, Dad.
 I have the clip showing Tom being attacked at the game Friday.
 You want to see it?”

 “Sure.
 Can you play it on the TV?”

 “I have to do it on a computer.
 Can you come upstairs?
 I’ll use my PC.”